angular/angular-cli/docs/design/third-party-libraries.md

 # <a name="providers">Providers</a>
 Adding Angular providers to the app should be seamless.
 The install process will create a `providers.js` from all the providers contained in all the dependencies.
-The User can blacklist providers it doesn't want.
+The User can disclude providers it doesn't want.

 The `providers.js` file will always be overwritten by the `install` / `uninstall` process.
 It needs to exist for toolings to be able to understand dependencies.
 These providers are global to the application.

-In order to blacklist providers from being global, the user can use the `--no-global-providers` flag during installation, or can change the dependencies by using `ng providers`.
+In order to prevent providers from being global, the user can use the `--no-global-providers` flag during installation, or can change the dependencies by using `ng providers`.
 As an example:

 ```bash